Dr. Lorie Fridell, Associate Professor

 Scott Wong was hired as a police officer for the City of Palo Alto in 1982, promoting to Agent in 1993, promoting to Sergeant in 1996, and promoting to the rank of Lieutenant in 2009.
 During his 29 year career, Scott served as a Field Training Officer, Property Crimes Detective, Recruiting Team member, SWAT Team member, Internal Affairs Team member, Secretary and President of the POA, Body Crimes Detective supervisor, Field Training supervisor, Traffic Team supervisor, K-9 Team manager, and founding President of the Palo Alto Police Managers’ Association.
 Scott retired in 2011, and is currently working part-time as the Interim Communications Manager for the Palo Alto Police Department 911 dispatch center.

-Tony Raimondo, Captain
+Tony Raimondo, Deputy Chief

 Clarence T. Hunter Jr, Deputy Chief